tal/ps/README.md

 ## Example

+If I wanted to kill firefox if it got more than 50% cpu or 600mb of memory.

     fx = PS(/Firefox.app/).first
     # only kill if taking up more than 50% cpu or 600mb of memory
     exit unless fx.pcpu > 50 || fx.mem > 600